 HOW TO SUFFER SKILFULLY FOR BETTER PERFORMANCE

-The most important part of that sentence are the last two words: 'for us'.
+The most important part of that sentence are the last two words: 'for you'.
 Your lizard brain doesn’t give a shit about someone else’s suffering.
 The story of another's suffering is in your conscious brain, it doesn’t inhabit the same frantic, slobbering, fight-to-the-death world as our unconscious lizard brain.

 This is the deep inner part of the brain that is going to take over in a state of emergency or need.
 Whilst you can keep your conscious mind on top for some time, there’s going to come a point where a stimulus overrides that; whether it’s intensity, time, fatigue, weight on the bar, or stimuli equally familiar, to the CrossFitter, but rarely acknowledged: fear, emotional strain or vulnerability to name just a few.